aviadra/Cloud-profiler/README.md

 - Only running instances are used.
 - You're connecting to the. machines connecting your own user + key.
 - Your system has python3 installed.
-- The default is to use internal IPs for instances (you can change this by adding the tag "ip_public") TODO.
+- The default is to use internal IPs for instances (you can change this by adding the tag "ip_public").

 # How to use (local)
 - Install boto3 using pip